mattguev/hoop-dreams/README.md

 You enter your first matchup with a core group that collectively outperform the league in 5-7 categories, and a rotating cast of 2-3 players whose niche contributions can keep the team competitive on off nights ("streamers").
 Managers are allowed a limited number of adds/drops ("streams") each week, so you can substitute these streamers for any available player without adjusting about your long-term strategy.
 All else equal, finding an advantage will come down to how you use these streamers.
 You can add them temporarily to pull away in a tightly contested category, temporarily substitute them for injured players, or in some rare cases even promote them into the core group.

 The caveat is that you can only decide on a specific tactic once you have a broad picture how your team will perform relative to your opponent for the week.
-That can be difficult to do if this is what you're looking at:
+That can be pretty difficult to do if this is what you're looking at:

 ![](https://github.com/mattguev/hoop-dreams/blob/main/yfmatchup2.JPG?raw=true)

 Yikes.

-Yahoo's deafult tables are notoriously unhelpful for assessing comparative advantages.
+Yahoo's default tables are notoriously unhelpful for assessing comparative advantages.
 Furthermore, they don't let you compare "hypothetical team" performance (i.e. after certain roster adjustments) against other players.
-These more sophisticated visualizations and features are locked behind a premium subscription.
+These features are locked behind a premium subscription.

 ## Audience and Features
+Solution: Build a program that helps Fantasy Basketball players with their roster decision-making by providing the following features:

+1. Model team performance after certain roster adjustments, without having to commit to those adjustments.
-Solution: Build a program that provides a premium function like basic matchup analysis--comparing two teams' expected statistical outputs and declaring the likely winner.
-This program can also model matchups, accounting for certain hypothetical roster adjustments.
+2. Basic matchup analysis--comparing two teams' expected statistical outputs and declaring the likely score.

 ## Datasets and Engineering

 Building a Python program to model fantasy basketball games by using the Yahoo Sports API to scrape season averages (or last* interval stats to avoid low-GP outliers) and calculate each team’s expected number of points.